Chart Color Schemes

 Household Composition

-Kingsgrove - North features high concentrations of family households, with a fairly typical median household size
+Kingsgrove - North features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.2% of all households, including 40.6% couples with children, 23.4% couples without children, and 14.7% single parent families.
-Non-family households account for the remaining 20.8%, with lone person households at 18.6% and group households comprising 2.1%.
-The median household size is 2.9 people, which aligns with the Greater Sydney average.
+Family households compose 79.2% of all households, including 40.6% couples with children, 23.4% couples without children, and 14.7% single parent families.
+Non-family households constitute the remaining 20.8%, with lone person households at 18.6% and group households comprising 2.1%.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households